Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

       delete $.ContainerItem.properties["Metadata"];
       $.ContainerProperties.properties["Metadata"]["x-ms-xml"] = {"name": "../Metadata"};
       $.ContainerProperties.properties["DeletedTime"]["x-ms-client-name"] = "DeletedOn";
+      $.ContainerProperties.properties["ImmutableStorageWithVersioningEnabled"] = $.ContainerProperties.properties["VersionLevelWormEnabled"];
+      delete $.ContainerProperties.properties["VersionLevelWormEnabled"];
+      $.ContainerProperties.properties["ImmutableStorageWithVersioningEnabled"]["x-ms-client-name"] = "IsImmutableStorageWithVersioningEnabled";
+      $.ContainerProperties.properties["ImmutableStorageWithVersioningEnabled"]["x-ms-client-default"] = false;
       delete $.ContainerProperties.required;
       $.ContainerProperties.properties["LeaseDuration"]["x-nullable"] = true;
       $.ContainerProperties.properties["DeletedTime"]["x-nullable"] = true;
       $.ContainerProperties.properties["RemainingRetentionDays"]["x-nullable"] = true;
       $.ContainerProperties.properties["DefaultEncryptionScope"]["x-ms-client-default"] = "$account-encryption-key";
       $.ContainerProperties.properties["DenyEncryptionScopeOverride"]["x-ms-client-default"] = "false";
+      $.ContainerProperties.properties["Last-Modified"].description = "Returns the date and time the container was last modified.
+Any operation that modifies the blob, including an update of the blob's metadata or properties, changes the last-modified time of the blob.";
+      $.ContainerProperties.properties["Etag"].description = "The ETag contains a value that you can use to perform operations conditionally.
+If the request version is 2011-08-18 or newer, the ETag value will be in quotes.";
+      $.ContainerProperties.properties["HasImmutabilityPolicy"].description = "Indicates whether the container has an immutability policy set on it.";
+      $.ContainerProperties.properties["HasLegalHold"].description = "Indicates whether the container has a legal hold.";
+      $.ContainerProperties.properties["DefaultEncryptionScope"].description = "The default encryption scope for the container.";
+      $.ContainerProperties.properties["DenyEncryptionScopeOverride"].description = "Indicates whether the container's default encryption scope can be overriden.";
+      $.ContainerProperties.properties["DeletedTime"].description = "Data and time at which this container was deleted.
+Only valid when this container was deleted.";
+      $.ContainerProperties.properties["RemainingRetentionDays"].description = "Remaining days before this container will be permanantely deleted.
+Only valid when this container was deleted.";
 ```

 ### GetUserDelegationKey